-2.4.3.9.
+3.3.9.
 Local and Global Diana tools.

 There are two classes of tools that use Diana on the system, local tools and global tools.
-The first class relies only upon the subsystem configuration and references only units within the library (including the nested spec libraries).
+The first class relies only upon the release configuration and references only units within the control point and imported specs.
 The compiler is probably the most important member of this first class.
 The second class uses a system configuration to look through references to specs to reach the "real" version of the particular unit.
 The editor and debugger are members of the second class.
-(Some discussion remains on whether the editor is in the second class or is in the first class with operations that explicitly look through to the "real" version).
+(Nine out of ten respondents disagree with have the editor automatically look through specs.
+Still working on that one.)

 In this model, compilation is more efficient, but relies only upon local information.
 Debugging and editing make less frequent use of semantic attributes, but provide a complete and consistent view of a more global universe.
-For example, using DEFINITION in the editor will take the user to the real spec, so that he may than use OTHER_PART to see the body.
-The user would only see the (truncated) specs in the spec sublibraries in the case where his session configuration does not include a real version of the referenced subsystem.
+For example, using DEFINITION in the editor will take the user to the real spec, so that he may than use ETHER_PART to see the body.
+The user would only see the (truncated) specs in the spec sublibraries in the case where his session configuration does not include a real version of the referenced sutsystem.